 Your doctor may prescribe medications to control your symptoms.
 Some commonly prescribed medications include mood stabilizers, atypical antipsychotics, and antidepressants.

-Dr. Tait and the team closely monitor how the medications affect you and may need to adjust your prescription or change the medication.
+The team closely monitor how the medications affect you and may need to adjust your prescription or change the medication.
 Don’t stop taking your medication if you have a manic episode and feel amazing.

 You may also benefit from psychotherapy, which often provides support and education to help you manage your symptoms and behaviors.